RunningZeus5334/ZMQ_PICO_RGBcontroller/README.md

 - Portable code
 - Cleaner repository
 - UI for conection and controlling RGB's
 - Tutorial video on how to run on LAN for smart home services.
+- Running ZMQ service on pico if possible